-What the Toronto airport used to look like
+This is what the Toronto airport used to look like

 His modest, three-storey farmhouse with its wrap-around porch stood between low hedges on Lot 6 of Concession 6.
 Chapman also owned Lot 8, close to his neighbour Horace C. Death's 99-acre plot.

 Back in 1935, the federal government was actively seeking a location for an international airport in Toronto.
-Airfields near Dufferin at Lawrence and Wilson were shortlisted as possible sites but the most appealing prospect was, apparently, a 1410.8-acre site miles outside the city limits.
+Airfields near Dufferin at Lawrence and Wilson were shortlisted as possible sites but the most appealing prospect was, apparently, a 1410.8-acre site, miles outside the city limits.

 Two years later, Frank Chapman, Horace Death, and 11 other local farmers agreed to sell their land for construction of Malton Airport, a "million dollar, world class" facility.

 Endless, arrow-straight roads disappear to the hazy horizon with just the odd scattering of buildings and occasional copse of trees to enliven the view.
 A perfect, obstruction-free environment for an airport.

 A small area just off the main runway was graveled for car parking.
 The passengers on board the American Airlines DC-3 from Buffalo, New York that bumped down on 1:10 PM on August 29, 1938, the first official landing, would have only had a short walk to their waiting connections.

-Chapman's farm house was replaced by a purpose built wooden terminal building later in 1938.
+Chapman's farm house was replaced by a purpose-built wooden terminal building later in 1938.
 The structure, practically identical to the historic terminal building at Billy Bishop airport, included weather forecast equipment and radio facilities.

-TCA became Air Canada, universally adopting its French name, in 1965 when it became a separate entity from its parent Canadian National Railway under Jean ChrĂŠtien.
+TCA became Air Canada, universally adopting its French name, in 1965 when it became a separate entity from its parent Canadian National Railway under Jean Chretien.

-Great Lakes Airlines - nicknamed "Great Shakes" for its aircraft's tendency to shudder violently on take-off - and Austin Airways, a precursor to Air Ontario.In 1960, the Malton Airport was sold to the Department of Transport, now Transport Canada, and renamed Toronto International Airport.
+In 1960, the Malton Airport was sold to the Department of Transport, now Transport Canada, and renamed Toronto International Airport.
 By this time, a third, more substantial terminal had replaced the basic wooden building at TIA.

 With the new name came a fourth terminal building.
-Designed by John B. Parkin, the architect behind The Sheraton Centre, Aeroquay One (also Terminal 1, shown in the lead image) was built in typical 60s brutalist style and prominently featured a multi-storey car park.
+Designed by John B. Parkin, the architect behind The Sheraton Centre, Aeroquay One (also known as Terminal 1) was built in typical 60s brutalist style and prominently featured a multi-storey car park.

 Unfortunately, it lacked windows and parking and had to undergo major alterations.

-1970 brought Toronto International Airport's worst disaster.
+The 1970s brought Toronto International Airport's worst disaster.
 A miscommunication between Captain Peter Hamilton and First Officer Donald Rowland onboard Air Canada Flight 621, a McDonnell Douglas DC-8-63, on final approach led to the plane's wing spoilers being deployed too early, causing a sudden downward drop.

 The pilot managed to get the plane back into the air for a go-around but the damaged section was already trailing burning fuel.
 With the original runway closed on account of debris, the pilots attempted to position themselves for landing from a different direction.

 The aircraft slammed into a field near Castlemore Road and McVean Drive in Brampton killing everyone on board and scattering debris over a wide area.

 Aeroquay One was demolished to make way for the current Terminal 1 building in 2004 as part of a giant $4.4 billion expansion program by the Greater Toronto Airports Authority.
 Two new runways were also added along with the new Terminal 3 and LINK Train, a monorail connecting the two hubs.

 Join the conversation Load comments